Deepwater Surveys of World War II U.S. Cultural Assets in the Saipan Channel

 February 24 - March 11, 2022

-From February 24-March 11, 2022, a team of researchers from Scripps Institution of Oceanography, the University of Delaware, and Project Recover explored the waters off Tinian and Saipan in the Northern Mariana Islands in hopes of locating and documenting U.S. warplanes lost during World War II.
-While analyses of collected data are ongoing, the team made some exciting initial discoveries, including two aircraft crash sites.
+From February 24-March 11, 2022, a team of researchers will explore the waters off Tinian and Saipan in the Northern Mariana Islands to locate and document U.S. warplanes lost during World War II.

 Tinian and Saipan served as major air bases during the final year of World War II, with B-29 bombers flying long-range missions to Japan.
 Many aircraft were lost on take off and landing.
 The lost aircraft have great significance to American history, yet the final resting places of these B-29s remain largely unknown.